rmwoods/beer.ai/docs/_pages/about.md

 ---
 permalink: /about/
-title: About the project
+title: About
 ---

-The compubeer project is maintained by the following people:
+Compubeer is a data-driven exploration of beer and brewing.
+We use data science tools to tap the collective knowledge of brewers.

+Contributors:
 <ul>
 {% for member in site.data.members %}
   <li>